Abreto/mysecrets/README.md

 As is universally acknowledged, `git` will ignore files listed in this file.
 And I have added a line `*.raw` to it.
-So it is recommended that you should name all your origin files as `*.raw`, making it easy to leave them local directory and prevent them from uploaded to your remote repository (Probably means your secrets are exposed to everyone).
+So it is recommended that you should name all your original files as `*.raw`, making it easy to leave them local directory and prevent them from uploaded to your remote repository (Probably means your secrets are exposed to everyone).
 Of course, it's all up to you.